Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 14 October

 An UNOCHA aid convoy was hit by a combined Russian drone and artillery strike near Bilozerka, Kherson Oblast, destroying one truck and damaging another.

-The governor of Kursk Oblast claimed that one person was killed in a Ukrainian drone strike on the village of Belitsa.
+The governor of Kursk Oblast claimed one person was killed in a Ukrainian drone strike on the village of Belitsa.

 Ukrainian drones struck a power substation in Arzamasskaya, Nizhny Novgorod Oblast.
 NASA FIRMS reported a fire which disabled two transformers leading to "short power outages", according to the local governor.

 President Zelenskyy signed a decree stripping several Ukrainians of their citizenship, including Odesa Mayor Gennadiy Trukhanov, former Platform for Life and Peace MP Oleg Tsaryov and ballet dancer Sergei Polunin, all of whom held Russian citizenship.
 Trukhanov denies the allegations and will challenge the decree in court.
 Trukhanov was later replaced by Serhiy Lysak as the head of the city military administration.

-Russian milbloggers claimed that Russian forces took the towns of Balahan, near Pokrovsk, and Sichneve, east of Velykomykhailivka.
+Russian milbloggers claimed Russian forces took the towns of Balahan near Pokrovsk, and Sichneve, east of Velykomykhailivka.

 Ukrainian authorities ordered the evacuation of children and their guardians from 40 settlements in Kupiansk Raion due to increased Russian attacks.

 15 October

 The Volgograd refinery was struck by Ukrainian drones, locals reported explosions and fires.

-Geolocated footage showed that Russian forces took the town of Oleksiivka, southwest of Velykomykhailivka.
-Russian millbloggers claimed that Russian forces took Karantynnyy Island, southwest of Kherson, while the Russian defense ministry claimed that Russian forces took the town of Novopavlivka, south of Pokrovsk.
+Geolocated footage showed Russian forces took the town of Oleksiivka, southwest of Velykomykhailivka.
+Russian millbloggers claimed Russian forces took Karantynnyy Island, southwest of Kherson, while the Russian defense ministry claimed Russian forces took the town of Novopavlivka, south of Pokrovsk.

 16 October

 Ukrainian drones struck Engels and Saratov according to locals, who reported explosions and a fire at an oil refinery in Saratov.
 Volgograd and Voronezh both reported power interruptions.
 An electrical substation in Novonikolayevka was set on fire according to Volgograd Governor Andrey Bocharov.
 Voronezh Governor Aleksandr Gusev also reported "several settlements" were without power due to drone attacks "in a neighboring region."
 Saratov Gagarin Airport suspended operations.
 Ukrainian drones also attacked the Kstovo oil refinery in Nizhny Novgorod Oblast.
 Drones flying towards the processing unit were filmed by locals while Lukoil confirmed the refinery would have to temporarily suspend operations "due to the incident."

 A Ukrainian training ground under Operational Command South was struck with "two ballistic missiles", resulting in an unspecified number of casualties.

 A Russian drone struck Nikopol in Dnipropetrovsk Oblast, killing one person and injuring four people.
 Russian drones also hit the Pokrovske settlement hromada, killing another person.

 Russian journalist and RIA Novosti correspondent Ivan Zuev was killed in a Ukrainian drone strike in Russian-occupied Zaporizhzhia Oblast that also injured another Russian journalist.

+Geolocated footage showed continued Ukrainian presence in Petropavlivka, a sector Russia claimed it fully controlled.
+Geolocated footage also showed the Russian capture of Verbove village, southwest of Velykomykhailivka; and Russian advances north of Poltavka, Huliaipole Raion.